METAPOETICS IV/VI

 SS-DNA4-50

-I cannot afford to hire a lawyer.
+No way I can afford a lawyer.

-We serious poets are usually
+We working poets are generally

 scrabblers and scroungers.

-I must distract my visitors while
+I must distract these despicable discards

-To dump them again.
+until I am somehow able dump them again.

-"Whoever you are, I am glad
+Whoever you are, I am glad

 you're here.
 We play the same

-game, we play the poetry game.
+game which is the poetry game.

-Maybe you pawky youngsters
+Perhaps you youngsters can

-been working on for aeons of ages.
+working on for aeons of ages.

-appealing to cute logophile chicks.
+appeals to cute poetical chicks.

-The poem I require some help with
+The poem I require advice on

-is actually this very poem we are
+is this very one we are currently

-in so do please try to be quick."
+in so do please try to be quick.

 🐥